Back pain? How to Set Up Your Workplace Ergonomically in 10 Minutes

 3. Do ergonomic adjustments help with chronic back pain?

-Yes, many people experience significant relief after improving their working posture.
+Yes, many people experience significant relief after improving their work posture.

 4. Do I need expensive tools?